rising-turtle/deep-reinforcement-learning/p2_continuous-control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+### Project Details

+- The size of the **state** vector is 33 (per agent) and the space type of the state values is continuous.
+- The size of the **action** vector is 4 (per agent) and the space type of the action values is continuous.
+- There are 20 agents, and in each episode, the average of these 20 scores computed by these agents is recorded.
+- The environment is considered solved, when the average (over 100 episodes) of the recorded scores is larger than 30.

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: